cimerman-matus-shs/k8s-for-dummies/README.md

 Notice that `EDGE_API_URL` environment variable needs to be correctly set to the `'http://edge-app-service.edge.svc.cluster.local:5000/job'` which is Kubernetes internal DNS resolution of the `edge-app-service` running in the `edge` namespace.
 If this variable was incorrectly set, communication between services would not work.

+### Start a stateless Job with Ephemeral storage and see how it works

+### Start a stateful Job with Persistent Volume claim disk attached